Elena García Armada: Career

 Garcia continues to work for CAR as a Tenured senior scientist within the Centre for Automation and Robotics (CSIC-UPM).
 She leads her own research group creating artificial legs and quadrupeds developing versatile artificial muscles.
 The aim of the groups research is to improve the performance of legged robots, including, active compliance in foot-ground interaction, developing new actuators, improving dynamic stability, and designing and controlling agile quadrupeds and lower-limb exoskeletons for mobility aid.

 Garcia cofounded Marsi Bionics in 2013 as a spin-off of CAR.
 It builds adjustable paediatric exoskeletons that incorporate small motors to mimic muscle movements and provide the person with the strength to walk.

 During her Career, Garcia has published 80 international scientific articles and one book on legged locomotion.
 Additionally, Garcia is a member of the editorial board of the IEEE International Conference on Robotics and Automation.

 Awards and honors

 In 2020, Robohub (an online communication platform about robotics) considered Garcia as one of the "30 women in robotics you need to know about".

-In 2021, she received the Community of Madrid "Fermina Orduña" Technological Innovation Award, and a Honorable Mention as Industrial Engineer of the Year from Colegio de Ingenieros Industriales de Madrid (COIIM).
+In 2021, she received the Community of Madrid "Fermina Orduña" Technological Innovation Award, and an Honorable Mention as Industrial Engineer of the Year from Colegio de Ingenieros Industriales de Madrid (COIIM).